jdmdigital/jdm-custom-cta/README.md

 The plugin does **NOT** enqueue any resources or make any significant change to the speed of the site.
 It simply adds this handy functionality using a custom post meta box and give theme developers a new function they can use in their themes.

 ## Installation
-1. Download the plugin (link coming soon)
+1. [Download the plugin](http://labs.jdmdigital.co/wp-content/uploads/sites/4/2016/02/jdm-custom-cta-v0.2.zip "Download the plugin from JDM Labs") (not on WordPress repo yet)
 2. Install the plugin (we’re sure you know how)
 3. Activate the plugin
 4. Go to one of your Pages or "Add New Page"